nterprise/api-docs/data/docs/jekyll/api/niagara/oas_contact.md

                         type: boolean
                         description: Perform a case sensitive match.
 By default will not match case
                         default: false
-              - type: object
-                description: Validates that the value is present and not set to 'null', '0' or an empty string
-                required:
-                  - type
-                  - options
-                properties:
-                  type:
-                    type: string
-                    enum:
-                      - required
-                  options:
-                    type: object
-                    description: Required validator has no options
         locked:
           type: boolean
           description: Defines the field as being locked higher up in the hierarchy.
 This